Peter Harvey Appointed to Hear NFL's Appeal of Deshaun Watson's Suspension

-Peter Harvey appointed to hear appeal of Deshaun Watson’s suspension originally appeared on NBC Sports Chicago
+Peter Harvey appointed to hear appeal of Deshaun Watson’s suspension originally appeared on NBC Sports Washington

 NFL commissioner Roger Goodell has decided who will hear the appeal of Deshaun Watson’s six-game suspension.